Gather Evidence

 Objects

-You’ve probably heard the adage that a picture is worth a thousand words.
+You’ve probably heard the adage that a picture is worth ten thousand words.
 So, too, are objects.
 Objects are anything that can be seen or touched (or even tasted!).
-An object can be the best evidence, especially when you are communicating with your receiver face to face.
+An object can be the best evidence, especially when you are communicating with your receiver face-to-face.
 This is why companies roll out new products with presentations where they show pictures, play videos, and give live demonstrations.

 Personal Knowledge or Experience